| A balance

 source of income you want to track, create an account for it in the

 chart of accounts and use it.
+Expense Accounts Most companies have a separate

 account for each type of expense they incur.
 Your company probably